joerv/n/mechanics/motion.md

 \mu <sub>s</sub>

 ## Tension
-Exerted by a strect rope on an object to which it is attached
+Exerted by a strected rope on an object to which it is attached

+## Drag force
-DRAG FORCE - if an object moves through a fluid F<sub>drag</sub> = 0.5pAv<sup>2</sup>
+If an object moves through a fluid

+F<sub>drag</sub> = 0.5pAv<sup>2</sup>

+## Long range force
+* gravity
+* electical fields
+* magnetic fields